Dhamma-Sobhana/gong/player/README.md

 If using a device with GPIO a simple relay can be connected to this.

-This can also be used to handle more than one area using one device by opening circuits based on zones received.
+This can also be used to handle more than one area using one device by opening circuits based on locations received.

 ## DAC (digital-to-analogue converter)